Elizabeth's Kitchen Diary

 Instructions

-• Measure out the honey and butter in a small saucepan and heat gently until the butter has melted.
+• Measure out 160 grams runny honey and 125 grams butter in a small saucepan and heat gently until the butter has melted.

-• Add to the dry ingredients along with the eggs and mix well to form a soft dough.
+• Add to the dry ingredients along with 3 medium free-range eggs and the zest of 1 lemonMix well to form a soft dough.

 • Leave to chill in the refrigerator for an hour to firm up.
 Knead gently on a floured surface and divide into two discs.
 Wrap each disc in cling film and leave overnight in the refrigerator to chill.